purpleax/eCommerce-API-demo/README.md

 The container exposes the FastAPI app on port 8000 and serves the static frontend from `/`.
 Configure your CDN to forward `/api/*` to the container if desired.

 ## API Overview
+The full OpenAPI definition lives at `backend/openapi.yaml` for importing into discovery tools.
+FastAPI also serves the live schema at `/openapi.json` when the app is running.

 | Method | Endpoint | Description |
 | ------ | -------- | ----------- |
 | `POST` | `/api/auth/register` | Create a user account (optionally admin) |